MySQL

 scan.incremental.snapshot.unbounded-chunk-first.enabled

-Specifies whether to distribute the unbounded chunk first during the snapshot phase.
+Specifies whether to dispatch unbounded chunks first during the snapshot reading phase.

 No